FaiLuReH3Ro/ibm-da-capstone-py/README.md

 <h2> 🎯 Project Scenario</h2>

-<p>In this project, I collect data from multiple sources and identify emerging in-demand tech skills.
-Using sources from job postings, training portals, and the Stack Overflow Developer Survey, I will employ data analysis techniques to uncover the current trends in programming skills, databases, and development tools. </p>
+I will utilize a subset of the 2024 Stack Overflow Developer Survey for this project to identify emerging in-demand tech skills.
+My approach will involve data analysis techniques to uncover current trends in programming skills, databases, and development tools.

-<p>I will start with collecting data from web scraping, APIs, and datasets in various formats (.csv, Excel, databases).
-Then, I would clean and prepare the data using data wrangling techniques.
-After the data is ready, I will apply exploratory analysis to identify key trends.
-I will then proceed with visualizing insights about the top technology trends.
-Finally, I will create a dashboard with Tableau and share my findings through a presentation.</p>
+I will begin by cleaning and preparing the data using data wrangling techniques.
+Once the data is ready, I will conduct an exploratory analysis to identify compensation trends and use various charts to visualize distributions.
+Next, I will visualize insights regarding the top technology trends.
+Finally, I will create a dashboard using Tableau to present my findings.

 <h2>❓ Problem & Objective 🚀</h2>